sahilpreet6/soundwave-music-player/docs/architecture/adr-03-database.md

 - Recently played songs
 - User playback preferences

-No remote backend will be used in Phase 2.
+No remote backend will be used in this phase.

 ## Rationale

-The team has limited experience with backend development.
-Using local storage reduces complexity and allows faster development and testing.
+The team has limited experience with backend systems.
+Using local storage reduces development complexity and allows faster testing.
 The app does not require handling sensitive user data in this phase.

 ## Consequences

 Positive:
 - Simpler implementation
 - Works offline
-- Faster debugging
+- Easier testing and debugging

 Negative:
 - No cross-device synchronization
-- Limited scalability in early stages
+- Limited scalability for future expansion